 Pursuant to Current Advisory Agreement, we pay the Adviser a base management fee and incentive fees as compensation for the services described above.
-The base management fee is calculated at an annual rate of 1.75% of the Company's average gross assets, calculated based on the Company's gross assets at the end of the two most recently completed calendar quarters.
+The base management fee is calculated at an annual rate of 1.75% of the Company's average gross assets, calculated based on the Company's gross assets (which equals the Company's total assets as reflected in its financial statements) at the end of the two most recently completed calendar quarters.
 The base management fee is payable quarterly in arrears.
 The determination of gross assets reflects changes in the fair value of our portfolio investments reflecting both realized and unrealized appreciation and depreciation.
 All or any part of the base management fee not taken as to any quarter will be deferred without interest and may be taken in such other quarter as the Adviser determines, unless the Adviser expressly and in writing delivered to the Company permanently waives receipt of such base management fee, in which event the Company would be relieved of the obligation to pay such base management fee for such quarter.
-The base management fee for any partial quarter will be appropriately pro-rated.
+The base management fee for such payret will be appropriately pro-rated.